 - problems breathing

 Sometimes allergic reactions can affect body organs, such as your liver.
-Call your healthcare professional right away if you have any of the following signs or symptoms of liver problems:
+Call your healthcare provider right away if you have any of the following signs or symptoms of liver problems:

 - yellowing of your skin or whites of your eyes